DexterHuang/CyberCodeOnline/UpdateNote.md

 **Remember to add your name in this doc when you create a PR**

 ## Updates Log
+### **2021/01/05- v0.283**
+ * Added dungeon listing page, you can now see all public dungeons to join
+ * You may create dungeon with public or private setting
+ * You may create password protected dungeon, to ensure only you friends enters the dungeon

 ### **2021/01/04- v0.276**
  * You now can scrap PainAway to Medical Tech Parts